arunasurya/bisqtransifex/transifexadmin.md

 The Transifex admin role is shared by two contributors, one acting in the primary role, and the other acting in the secondary role.
 This is done to ensure a smooth workflow.

 ## Tasks
 The tasks are divided between the two Transifex admins.
-The admin acting in the primary role coordinates these activities to ensure that all the primary tasks were done in a timely manner.
+The admin acting in the primary role coordinates these activities to ensure that all the primary tasks are done in a timely manner.

 ### Primary
 - Create [monthly reports](https://github.com/bisq-network/roles/issues/20).